scribd/Weaver/README.md

 - `--platform` - Platform for which the generated code will be compiled (iOS, watchOS, OSX, macOS or tvOS).
 - `--included-imports` - Modules which can be imported in generated files.
 - `--excluded-imports` - Modules which can't be imported in generated files.
+- `--allow_tests_to_init_real_dependencies` - Will declare every DependencyResolver with internal access level so `@Testable import`s can invoke them to initialize real dependencies in tests.

 ### Configuration File: